cavellblood/craft-sunset-to-sunset/README.md

-# Sunset to Sunset plugin for Craft CMS 3.x
+# Sunset To Sunset plugin for Craft CMS 3.x

 Keep the hours of the Sabbath holy.